 A value of 0 sets no extrusion, while -1 creates an extrusion effect.
 Extrusion of features makes polygons look like blocks with their sides continuing down from the polygon into the earth's surface.

-The optional parameter on the Layer To KML tool, Clamped features to ground, will override 3D settings and all your features will be draped on the earth's surface.
+The Layer To KML tool's Clamped features to ground parameter will override 3D settings and all your features will be draped on the earth's surface.
 This parameter is useful when creating KML from features with z-values below the earth's surface or 3D effects are not required.
 Alternatively, using a field named Clamped with a setting of -1 will produce the same effects as using the optional parameter on a per-feature basis.